ShiftLeftSecurity/scan-docs/docs/secure-development/README.md

 # Introduction

-Secure development practices include performing automated security scans using tools such as ShiftLeft Scan sooner and at every stage during a Software Development Lifecycle (SDLC).
+Secure development practices include performing automated security scans using tools such as Scan sooner and at every stage during a Software Development Lifecycle (SDLC).

 ## Integrating scan in your SDLC